sinkosi/ft_printf/README.md

 READ FT_PRINTF.H THOROUGHLY

-# ALSO PRINTS COLOUR
+### ALSO PRINTS COLOUR

-* Check ft_printf.h for colour list
+- Check ft_printf.h for colour list
-* Implementation e.g ft_printf("%sThis sentence is in the colour cyan%s, M_CYAN, M_CYAN);
+- Implementation e.g ft_printf("%sThis sentence is in the colour cyan%s, M_CYAN, M_CYAN);
-* It can be used in combination with other colours and other flags like %d, %x, %c etc
+- It can be used in combination with other colours and other flags like %d, %x, %c etc

-# FT_PRINTF TO FILE DESCRIPTOR
+### ft_printf To File Descriptor

 This printf has the ability to print to a file, but not in colour.
 To do this, please check the init for ft_dprintf.
 There is an example in the main.c

-# FINAL MARK - 125/100
+## Final Mark - 125/100 👍

 Sans Moulinette